Use this guide to install Unity Netcode for GameObjects (Netcode) 1.0.0 and later.

 Use with caution:

-- You may encounter bugs and issues while using Netcode on WebGL, and we will not prioritize fixing those issues.
+- You may encounter bugs and issues while using Netcode on WebGL, and we won't prioritize fixing those issues.

-- The server or host cannot be a WebGL client, but a Desktop or Mobile build.
+- The server or host can't be a WebGL client, but a Desktop or Mobile build.

 - You may experience increased latency and jitter because of the TCP protocol used by WebSockets.